Timothy McGee: Family

+In "In Too Deep", McGee discovers that he has another son named Mateo Garcia (played by Patrick Keleber), whose mother Olivia Garcia (Elena Goode), was McGee's ex-girlfriend.
+She was kidnapped by her co-worker Leo Finch; he blamed Olivia for the death of his wife, who died after participating in a drug trial for a pharmaceutical company where Olivia used to work.
+After Olivia was rescued, McGee confronts Olivia for never telling him about her pregnancy and missing the eighteen years of their son's life.
+Later, McGee informed Olivia that he would like to be a part of Mateo’s life if Mateo will let him.
+In the season 23 finale "Sons and Daughters", Mateo applies for an NCIS internship, but Nick Torres discovers it to be false and confronts him when a gunshot goes off.

 Reception

 The character's portrayal and Murray's performance were well received by critics, who praised the character's growth throughout the show's run.
 McGee's seeming inexperience in the field during early seasons was noted by critics, with Bill Keveney of USA Today describing him as "a wet-behind-the-ears computer expert" in 2005.
 A few months later, Noel Holston from Sun Sentinel styled McGee as the "newer, nerdier agent" of the group.
 In 2007, television historian Tim Brooks described him as "the earnest, conservative probationary agent with invaluable computer skills who was often the victim of Tony's pranks".

 The Daily News referred to McGee as "the requisite tech wizard" of the show.
 Alyssa Rosenberg from The Washington Monthly suggested that the characters of McGee, "an MIT-educated geek who writes thinly veiled novels about the team", and Abby Sciuto appear as "liberal stand-ins" in contrast to more conservative figures on NCIS, such as Gibbs and Tony DiNozzo.
 None of the characters' political views are specified within the series, and Rosenberg stated that as a result, the show does not "demand that the audience take sides in divisive issues".

 As late as 2022, fans and critics continued to comment on the change in Murray's voice circa season eight.
 It became darker and raspier around the same time that the character's personality became more serious.
 Looper writer Alex G noted that many fans believe this to be an artistic decision, but Sean Murray had just lost 25 pounds and quit smoking, both of which can change a person's voice.